Arms maker BAE fights for growth after merger shot down

 Worse, there is a major risk of the figure doubling unless Washington swiftly gets its finances in order.

-"BAE are left in a tricky position, closely linked to defence spending with U.S. budget cuts likely and the threat of (further cuts under U.S. budgetary) sequestration looming," said a second BAE shareholder.
+"BAE are left in a tricky position, closely linked to defense spending with U.S. budget cuts likely and the threat of (further cuts under U.S. budgetary) sequestration looming," said a second BAE shareholder.

 "Consolidation would seem sensible in the face of such difficulties, but as we have seen, this is not going to be easy to achieve," he said of the EADS escapade.